NMSU-Digital-Game-Design/game-jam-1-game-sandman-productions/README.md

 For each of these provide at least a short paragraph describing each, unless otherwise noted:

 ## Vision Statement
 The main goal of this game is to create a fast-paced platformer that is set within the theme of someone's mind.
-The player will go through many different levels, thus going through many different settings of the mind.
+The player will go through many different levels, thus going through many different phases of the mind.

 ## Gameplay
 The game consists of the player running through obstacles in order to escape the ever encroaching void.
 The gameplay will be fast paced with the player making split second decisions in order to accomplish the goal.
 The will be obstacles in which the player will have to quickly plan thier rought in order to achieve the most efficient time.